 Ryan Mullings - Student Profile

-Ryan studies the Master of Chiropractic course at AECC University College and is about to start his Third Year.
+Ryan studies the MChiro (Hons) course at AECC University College and is about to start his Third Year.
 He is also the President of the Asian and Afro-Caribbean Society (AACS).
 Ryan tells us more about what drew him to the course, why improving access and participation for all students is important to him, and his ambitions for the future:

 Which courses are you studying and what year are you in?

-"I am studying the Master of Chiropractic course and I am about to commence Year Three of studies."
+"I am studying the MChiro (Hons) course and I am about to commence Year Three of studies."

 What attracted you to studying this subject?

 "When I was looking at what I wanted to do, I knew I wanted a job where I could help people.